top of page

 The deities continued to pull and pull, their competition killing the many creatures of the sea.
 The ocean began to foam as they continued to turn and pivot, some of the bubbles floating into the air and transforming into heavenly dancers known as apsara.

 The most talented and beautiful of these apsara—their queen—was Mera.
-She was given by Shiva as a wife to the sage Kampu Svayambhuva, or “Kampu the Self-Born.”
+She was given by Siva as a wife to the sage Kampu Svayambhuva, or “Kampu the Self-Born.”
 It is the union of Kampu and Mera from whom we, Khmer people, originated.

 Beyond the name Kampu, there are many things which connect our two founding myths.
 First is water, sea, and ocean.
 Even the apsara indicate this, as they take their name from the Sanskrit root ap (water).
 At the core of our founding myths then are the forces of motion, movement, interchange, and adaptability, as water takes the shape of its container.
 Secondly, the naga, creatures associated with water and its ability to deliver life and fertility, serve as bridges between different worlds in both stories: between human and non-human, surface and below the surface in the prior; godly and ungodly, mortal and immortal in the latter.
 Thirdly, there is the generative competition and union of complementary forces.
 In the first story, a battle produces our land, people, and nation.
 In the second, a tug of war produces the apsara, and eventually our people.